-Pearson BTEC Level 5 Higher National Diploma in Electrical/Electronic Engineering (RQF) (Year 1)
+Pearson BTEC Pearson BTEC Level 5 Higher National Diploma in Engineering (Electrical and Electronic Engineering)

 |New Student Fees*:||£2495|

 |CRC Level 3 Progression**:||£N/A|